isovector/certainty-by-construction/src/graveyard/6-structures.lagda.md

   preserves-∙  not-hom₂ true   b = refl f-cong       not-hom₂ refl = refl
     ```

-Perhaps you're beginning to see, if not yet the use, at least the importance of
-monoid homomorphisms.
-We managed to rediscover an important mathematical fact
-simply by looking for an example!
-By looking for monoid homomorphisms, we have
-seemingly found a good means of pruning the mathematical search space of good
-ideas.

 Armed with some understanding of the importance of monoid homomorphisms, let's
 now attempt to develop an intuition as to what they *are.* If a function `f` is